albar965/littlenavmap-manual/src/en/OPTIONS.rst

 Options Hints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Added hints prefixed with a lightbulb in the options dialog pointing to other related settings.
+Added hints prefixed with a light bulb in the options dialog pointing to other related settings.
 Some hints contain a link which directly opens the related page.
 Bold text is still an important
 note like `Restart required`.